-In grad school, I had a lab mate who would say, "When you think you're going to quit, just show up the next day."
-And there were times when I felt like I wanted to quit, and he'd say, "OK, cool - see you tomorrow."
-So, if I have a motto, it might be, take each day as a fresh day and know that whatever happened yesterday, you can move on from it.
-Things will get better if you just keep showing up.
+I recently listened to the audiobook of Michelle Obama's The In grad school, I had a lab mate who would say, "When you Light We Carry.
+She inspired me with talk about how we can think you're going to quit, just show up the next day."
+And there support one another in mentorship, and that really fits in with were times when I felt like I wanted to guit, and he'd say, "OK, where I'm at right now in my life.
+I've been so lucky to have had some great mentors, and now I have the opportunity to be a cool - see you tomorrow."
+So, if I have a motto, it might be, take each day as a fresh day and know that whatever happened mentor to my trainees.

+yesterday, you can move on from it.
+Things will get better if you